Close Search

 Harvest Reporting

-Part of each tag is a big game questionnaire, which must be submitted by January 31st.
-Failure to do so will result in being denied all big game tags for one year, unless you pay a $50 fine and complete the Hunt Questionnaire at www.ndowlicensing.com before the close of the 2024 big game main draw period.
+Each tag comes with a mandatory big game questionnaire, which must be submitted by 5:00 p.m.
+PST on January 31, 2027.
+Failure to do so will result in being denied all big-game tags for one year, unless you pay a $50 fine and complete the Hunt Questionnaire at www.ndowlicensing.com before the close of the 2026 big-game main draw period.
 You can call 800-576-1020 to check and see if your questionnaire has been received.

 Hunt Planning